Divisions

 • Transportation

-These divisions work closely together and sometimes with other county departments and outside agencies to provide services and build projects for the public.
+Public Works' divisions and programs work closely together, and sometimes with other county departments and outside agencies, to provide services and build projects for the public.

 The following provides a brief description of each division's core work.